yudong-94/personal-website/projects/WeeklyViz2021.md

 **My 2021 Weekly Vizzes**

-With [MakeoverMonday](http://www.makeovermonday.co.uk/) project going into an 'indefinite hiatus' from 2021/9/27, I decided to keep on this weekly Tableau visualization journey.
+Though [MakeoverMonday](http://www.makeovermonday.co.uk/) project went into an 'indefinite hiatus' from 2021/9/27, I will keep on this weekly Tableau visualization journey.

-You can also find all vizzes in [my Tableau Gallery](https://public.tableau.com/profile/yu.dong#!/).
+You can also find all the vizzes in [my Tableau Gallery](https://public.tableau.com/profile/yu.dong#!/).

 <table>